|Oracle® Database Gateway for IMS, VSAM, and Adabas Installation and Configuration Guide

 To generate the ADD metadata, use the appropriate command according to the platform type.

-The following table lists the MDD file list format according to platform type.
+Table 8-1 lists the MDD file list format according to platform type.

 This parameter is at the end of the command.
 Separate the files in this list with spaces.